Puppy Care Guide

 10:00 am

-As soon as he wakes, take him outside to his toilet area and encourage him to 'go pee pee' or whatever words you've chosen to use.
+As soon as he wakes from his nap, take him outside for yet another potty break and encourage him to 'go pee pee' or whatever words you've chosen to use.

 10:15 am

-Have a little play time with him and if he tries to chew your fingers or your clothes, give him a chew toy to nibble on instead.
+Have a little playtime with your puppy, and if he tries to chew your fingers or clothes, give him a chew toy and encourage him to nibble on that instead.

 11:00 am

 Introduce your puppy to his new collar and lead.
-(See this article on leash training your puppy, it will explain how best to introduce your puppy to his new collar and lead).
+This article on leash training your puppy will explain how to familiarise your puppy with his new collar and lead without drama!

-Put his collar on, attach a lightweight lead and gently lead him around your house (or at least the rooms you plan to allow him in).
+Put his collar on, attach a lightweight lead and gently lead him around your house (or at least the rooms you plan to allow him in) or take him into the garden.

 11:45 am